THE VIEW FROM THE CLOUD

 The fourth consideration is the providers.
 It can feel like a game of roulette where you’re gambling the future of your organization on one of the many providers.
 There are a number of possibilities, including Amazon, Azure, Google and IBM.
 The key is finding the right provider to scale along with you as your organization grows.

-There’s another set of considerations around the “what” and “when” of the cloud.
+When, not if There’s another set of considerations around the “what” and “when” of the cloud.

 The question of what to move to the cloud has gotten a little bit easier as markets have matured.
 There are many good choices, and clear winners in many spaces.
 What every company has to decide is how far down the application stack to go.
 There’s a case to be made that everything required to run your most common business processes can now be shifted to the cloud.